vrige/trigger_google_form/README.md

-A trigger to use in a specific context.
+A javascript trigger to use in a specific context.
 The trigger is used with App Scripts in Google Sheet coonected to a specific Google Form.